Red Rice Yeast - Production, Health Benefits and Safety

 Red rice yeast

 is the product of white rice fermentation conducted by the yeast Monascus purpureus.
-Fermented red rice in powder form has been traditionallyused in Chinese medicine for centuries.
+Fermented red rice in powder form has been traditionally used in Chinese medicine for centuries.

 Find out what the health benefits and uses of fermented red rice yeast are by reading the article below.